My name is Alexander Andreev and you can find me over the Internets by nickname Arav.

 P.S.: Yeah, I'm not so glad that this site partially repeats neocities' one.

 Contact information and banners are at the bottom of this page.
-Yes, I totally agree with you not wanting to add me since I don't have a link page myself. :) Well, it's way easier to make a banner than a links page. :)
+Yes, I totally agree with you not wanting to add my banner since I don't have a link page myself. :) Well, it's way easier to make a banner than a links page. :)

 I have two of them, the first one is a Raspberry Pi 3 rev. B single board computer and the second one is a laptop.
 Yeah, not quite impressive, but they do their work just fine.

-Laptop is Acer Packard Bell TE69CX that has a 2 core Intel Pentium 2117U 1.8GHz and 10GB RAM (2GB + 8GB), the system disk is a 120GB SSD and the other one is 500GB HDD where all the shit I have is stored (and I'm fine with that storage).
+Laptop is Acer Packard Bell TE69CX that has a 2 core Intel Pentium 2117U 1.8GHz and 10GB RAM (2GB + 8GB), the system disk is a 120GB SSD and the other one is 500GB HDD where all the shit I have is stored.
+I'm fine with that storage, yes I'd like to have more and mirrored in RAID 1, but that's fine.
+Everything that is just a bit important is backed up, encrypted and stored in the clouds. :)

 That are available for everyone.